All photos on this site are credited to Ed Janes and 2020 Year 12 students Renee Bragge, Tilyia Peoples, Elizabeth

 Connect is the Department of Education’s online environment which provides teachers, students and parents with secure access to a collaborative online learning environment via the internet.
-For more information click here.
+Click here for more information about Connect.

 Our school recognises the value and importance of homework and study as integral to supporting students to achieve to their full potential.
 Homework is part of a planned approach by teachers to provide relevant opportunities for students to practice and extend their learning, independent of the class environment.
 This is also the time students would be expected to finish work not completed in class time or missed through absence.
 Invariably, assessment tasks require some independent work to be completed away from the classroom.
 In order to support the completion of homework and assessment tasks our school offers students free teacher-supervised homework and study assistance in the school library before and after school from Monday to Friday.

 Our school is committed to raising the expectations and standards of every student.
 At the end of each semester reporting period the Principal leads a review of Year 7-10 students Attitude, Behaviour and Effort (ABE)achievement.
 Students that demonstrate a high number of ‘sometimes’ and ‘seldoms’ in ABE achievement are identified by the Student Services team.
 The review process includes student and parent meetings and the implementation of an ABE Improvement Plan.
 Improvement is monitored and a report completed at the end of Term 3 and Term 4.